themattbirch/Portfolio/src/content/posts/sales-funnel-formula-user-journey.md

 date: 08/24/2023
 featured: false
 image: /assets/images/sales-funnel.jpg
-title: The perfect sales funnel formula for a defined user journey
+title: "The perfect sales funnel formula for a defined user journey"
 description: Uncover the perfect sales funnel formula designed to guide your audience through a well-defined user journey, maximizing engagement, nurturing leads, and boosting conversions at every stage of the funnel.
 ---

+# The perfect sales funnel formula for a defined user journey

 Much has changed in business and marketing trends over the past year, but lead generation continues to remain important.